MASTER OF ARTS (MA) IN

 While enrolled in this online program, you will enjoy active learning opportunities and a curriculum complete with live class lectures and clinical experiences.
 Upon graduation you will be prepared to work in public and private settings, rural and urban communities and address a diverse array of needs.

 - Application Priority DeadlineMay 15 for fall admission; October 15 for spring admission; March 15 for summer admission

 - Fees$10 College of Education graduate fee (per credit hour)

 - AccreditationCouncil for Accreditation of Counseling and Related Educational Programs (CACREP)

-- Other Program Specifics*Test scores are waived for Summer 2021 and Fall 2021 semester applications
+- Other Program Specifics*Test scores are waived through Fall 2022 semester applications

 - BCE 513 Career Development

 - BCE 517 Professional Issues, Ethics and Advocacy in Counseling